-San Gil Colombia: crazy last 24 hours
+San Gil Colombia: Crazy last 24 hours

 Bizzare, unpredictable, weird, crazy…these are just some words to describe how my backpacking life has been since I first started long term solo traveling in 2010.

-I should have expected it really, things had been running smoothly up to those last 24 hours in San gil colombia; too smoothly in fact.
+I should have expected it really, things had been running smoothly leading up to those last 24 hours in San gil colombia; too smoothly in fact.
 I should have known the universe had something in store for me!